 ii.
 Trade unions and industrial and labour disputes.

 iii.
 The setting up and carrying on of labour exchanges, employment information bureaus and training establishments.

 iv.
 Regulation of labour and safety in mines, factories and oil fields.

 These provisions are now, all dealt with by the provincial Departments of Labour (DOLs).
 At the federal level, responsibility for reporting on Pakistan’s progress on the application of international conventions/labour standards to the ILOs Committee of Experts on the Application of Conventions and Recommendations is now with the Ministry of Overseas Pakistanis and Human Resource Development (MOPHRD).

-The following are the main contacts for the ILO at the Ministry of OP-HRD:
+The following are the main contacts for the ILO at the MOPHRD:

-- Pir Syed Sadaruddin Shah Rashidi, Federal Minister for Overseas Pakistanis & Human Resource Development
+- Special Assistant to the Prime Minister for Overseas Pakistanis & Human Resource Development;

-- Mr. Khizar Hayat Khan, Federal Secretary Overseas Pakistanis & Human Resource Development
+- Federal Secretary, Overseas Pakistanis & Human Resource Development;

 The Employers’ Federation of Pakistan is the most representative body of the employers’ in Pakistan in matters of advocacy and social dialogue in Industrial Relations, Social Compliance and Economic Governance and hence one of the important partners in ILO’s tripartite mechanism.